Best For List

 Pizza cheese has one job: melt into a smooth, stretchy layer that browns without burning and pulls in clean strands when you lift a slice.

-Most cheeses fail at least one of those tasks.
-Fresh mozzarella releases too much water.
-Cheddar separates into grease pools.
-Parmesan burns before it flows.
 We tested 12 cheeses across three oven types to find the 8 that perform on pizza without compromise.

 Best Pizza Cheese Overall: Low-Moisture Mozzarella